Appliberated/HelloWorldSelfAware/README.md

 4. Click `Run 'app'`.

 The project is configured to work with a minimum API level of 9 (Android 2.3 Gingerbread).

+## Technical Notes

+This project is intentionally kept simple as a learning example.
+It is written in Java and uses the classic, plain Android SDK (`android.app.Activity`, `android.widget.TextView`, etc.) without any modern `androidx` libraries or Jetpack Compose.
+In fact, the `dependencies` section in the build file is empty.

+This direct-to-the-SDK approach is the main reason the final `.apk` is only 121 KB.
+While this is not the recommended architecture for complex, modern applications, it serves as a clear example of a minimal, dependency-free Android app.
+The original code was written in 2017 and has been maintained to run on the latest Android versions while preserving this original, lightweight approach.

 ## Contributing